buraltintas/2nd-hand-project/README.md

 # Who is this app for?

-In this application user can sell their used products or they can buy others products that are on sale.
+In this application users can sell their used products or they can buy others products that are on sale.
 Instead of the current price, users can also make offers for the products.

 # How to use?